c-blake/lc/README.md

 listing is well organized, seeing dot files by default may be considered as much a feature as a bug.
 Including everything by default lets "dot" be user-defined.
-You can also do `-idot` to see *only* the dot files (or any other user/system defined file kind) which is not something available in most file listers.  `lc -r0 -idir -iodd` can often be illuminating on very aged file trees.
+You can also do `-idot` to see *only* the dot files (or any other user/system defined file kind) which is not something available in most file listers.
+It's also not always easy to replicate via shell globbing the input list.
+Eg., `lc -r0 -idir -iodd` can often be illuminating on very aged file trees.

 Multi-level sorting and format string are similar ideas to other tools like the